 The Department of Hydrology is one of the 23 academic departments of the Indian Institute of Technology Roorkee.
 The Department came into existence with the inception of the International Post Graduate Course in Hydrology in 1972, being the first such a program in a developing country.
 The courses, offered by the Department are presently sponsored by the Government of India and UNESCO.
-The Department has eight dedicated full-time faculty members having specializations in surface water hydrology (Floods, Droughts), water resources systems, watershed management, Geo-hydrology, groundwater geophysics, stochastic hydrology, hydro-informatics, environmental hydrology, atmospheric physics, climate change, etc.
+The Department has nine dedicated full-time faculty members having specializations in surface water hydrology (Floods, Droughts), water resources systems, watershed management, Geo-hydrology, groundwater geophysics, stochastic hydrology, hydro-informatics, environmental hydrology, atmospheric physics, climate change, etc.

 1972: Commencement of International P.G.
 Hydrology Course at Roorkee supported by Govt. of India and UNESCO with the launch of International Hydrological Decade 1965-74.